ryupold/vode/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/@ryupold/vode)](https://www.npmjs.com/package/@ryupold/vode)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

-A small web framework for a minimalistic development flow.
+A compact web framework for minimalist developers.
 Zero dependencies, no build step except for typescript compilation, and a simple virtual DOM implementation that is easy to understand and use.
-Autocompletion out of the box due to binding to `lib.dom.d.ts`.
+Autocompletion out of the box thanks to `lib.dom.d.ts`.

-It can be used to create single page applications or isolated components with complex state.
-The usage of arrays gives flexibility in composition and makes refactoring easy.
+It brings a primitive building block to the table that gives flexibility in composition and makes refactoring easy.
+Usecases can be single page applications or isolated components with complex state.

 ## Usage